Pyrofoux/Drowsy/README.md

 Cellular Automata are frequently used to procedurally generate video game levels.
 They iteratively apply local transformation rules to an initial grid until it has specific characteristics.
 Instead of directly handling all the pixels to create a room, we could manipulate the rules of a Cellular Automaton that generates room-like images.

-The main issue is that the algorithm running a CA is exact, well known and simple whereas our current architecture is based on neural networks running complex and evolving algorithms, relevant for unpredictable cases.
+The main issue is that the algorithm running a CA is exact, well-known and simple whereas our current architecture is based on neural networks running complex and evolving algorithms, relevant for unpredictable cases.

 There's a huge mismatch between the features we expect of the Adversarial half, and it's nature.
 We need a structure both able to :
 - generate images following a specific algorithm (Cellular Automata)
-- iteratively approach a criteria (fooling the Discriminator)
+- iteratively approach a specific criterion (fooling the Discriminator)

 Our approach is to change the Adversarial half from being a neural network to a [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm).
 The requirements to use such a structure are :
 - being able to represent data as a set of **genes**